Gaggia Classic Pro Review. Still The Best in 2022?

 The water tank

-Not much to say about the water tank actually vs the other models, it’s the same large 2.1L capacity water tank.
+Not much to say about the water tank really vs the other models, it’s the same large 2.1L capacity water tank.

-The only thing to note is that I did often find it difficult to tell what the extent was by looking at the tank, probably due to the lighting in our kitchen.
+The only thing to note is that I did often find it difficult to tell what the level was by looking at the tank, probably due to the lighting in our kitchen.

 The new design of the metal frame includes cutouts on the edge, enabling you to see the water level there too, which I think is a nice little touch.